CequinaVFX/NukeQueue/README.md

 # NukeQueue

+A simple tool to send available Write nodes to queue, and run this queue when you have a list to run.

-Created by Luciano Cequinel (www.cequinavfx.com) to report bugs or suggestions lucianocequinel@gmail.com
+Created by Luciano Cequinel (www.cequinavfx.com).
+To report bugs or suggestions lucianocequinel@gmail.com

 To install, put NukeQueue.py on your .nuke folder